gutzy/pixel-editor/STRUCTURE.md

 The `canvas` and `file` arguments, provided by AppManager, refer to the active file and its active layer's canvas, or if there's an active selection, the file's selection canvas.
-The wiring between events, files and tools is in `src/classes/AppManager.js`.
+The wiring between events, files and tools is in `src/classes/AppManager.js`, while some tools-related actions used there can be located in `src/actions/file/tools/`

 **Most relevant folders**